Also in this section

-To find out more about the smart meter roll-out and installation, read our FAQs below.
+Find out more about the smart meter roll-out and installation in our FAQs.

-Smart thermostats are a new type of heating control which connect to the internet, allowing them to be accessed and adjusted remotely.
-They can give you much greater control over your heating, from wherever you are, at any time of day.
+Smart thermostats are a new type of heating control, giving you much greater control over your heating, from wherever you are, at any time of day.

 There are a range of different smart heating controls currently on the market - each works slightly differently and has different features.
 Some features include:

 Find out about the latest products and ideas that can help you save energy at home.Read our innovation guide